isabella232/dynamic-media-classic.en-1/help/creating-ecatalog-image-maps.md

    **Rectangular map** Select the Rectangle Image Map tool and drag on the page to create the rectangle.

    **Polygonal map** Select the Polygon Image Map tool and click as many times as necessary around the perimeter of the image.
-As you click, Scene7 draws the borders of the Image Map.
+As you click, Dynamic Media Classic draws the borders of the Image Map.

-   After you draw an Image Map, Scene7 assigns it a name in the Image Map list.
-To form the name, Scene7 appends a sequential number to the name of the eCatalog page in which you are working.
+   After you draw an Image Map, Dynamic Media Classic assigns it a name in the Image Map list.
+To form the name, Dynamic Media Classic appends a sequential number to the name of the eCatalog page in which you are working.

 1. (Optional) In the Image Map list panel, under the Name column, enter a new name for the Image Map.
 Do not include blank spaces in the name you enter.
 1. You can have viewers open a new web page when they click the Image Map.
 In the Image Map list panel, enter the URL of the web page in the URL column.